Topological superconducting phase in a non-Hermitian Kitaev chain with staggered pairing imbalance: Introduction

 A paradigmatic lattice model for one-dimensional topological superconductivity is the Kitaev chain proposed in Ref.~\cite{Kitaev2001}.
 Since then, numerous extensions of the Kitaev model have been explored.
-These include studies of periodic, quasiperiodic, and disordered potentials and their effects on MZMs \cite{Akhmerov2011PRL,Cai2013PRL,DeGottardi2013PRL,Wang2016PRB,Zeng2016PRB,Zeng2021EPL}, as well as Kitaev chains with long-range hopping and/or pairing \cite{Vodola2014PRL,Antonio2017PRB,Dutta2017PRB,Fraxanet2022PRB,Francica2022PRB,Huang2024PRB}.
+These include studies of periodic, quasiperiodic, and disordered potentials and their effects on MZMs \cite{Akhmerov2011PRL,Cai2013PRL,DeGottardi2013PRL,Wang2016PRB,Zeng2016PRB,Zeng2021EPL}, Kitaev chains with long-range hopping and/or pairing \cite{Vodola2014PRL,Antonio2017PRB,Dutta2017PRB,Fraxanet2022PRB,Francica2022PRB,Huang2024PRB}, and dimerized Kitaev chain models~\cite{Wakatsuki20142014PRB,Wang2017PRB,Ezawa2017PRB,Roy2023PRB,Roy2024SciRep}.
 In addition, generalized Kitaev models with modulated $p$-wave pairing and hopping have been studied in both one and two dimensions \cite{Liu2016CPB,Zhou2016CPB,Zhou2017PLA,Lesser2020PRR}.
 Furthermore, inhomogeneous or periodically varying superconductivity has been shown to substantially modify the topological properties of Kitaev chains \cite{Hoffman2016PRB,Levine2017PRB,Escribano2019PRB,Zhang2025JPCM}.
 In parallel, non-Hermitian systems have attracted considerable attention as effective descriptions of open quantum systems in recent years \cite{Cao2015RMP,Konotop2016RMP,Ashida2020AP,Bergholtz2021RMP}.
 The presence of non-Hermiticity can give rise to phenomena that are absent in Hermitian settings, such as exceptional points \cite{Heiss2012JPA} and the non-Hermitian skin effect \cite{Yao2018PRL1,Yao2018PRL2}, which profoundly alters the nature of topological phases, including possible breakdowns of bulk–boundary correspondence~\cite{Kawabata2019PRX}.
-Motivated by these developments, Kitaev chains have been extended to non-Hermitian regimes, where the effects of gain and loss on topological superconductivity and MZMs have been investigated \cite{Wang2015PRA,Zeng2016PRA,Li2018PRB,Shibata2019PRB,Zhao2021PRB,Shi2023PRB1,Shi2023PRB2,Sayyad2023PRR,Cayao2024arxiv}.
+Motivated by these developments, the studies on TSCs and Kitaev chains have also been extended to non-Hermitian regimes, where the effects of gain and loss on the topological superconductivity and MZMs have been investigated \cite{Wang2015PRA,Zeng2016PRA,Li2018PRB,Shibata2019PRB,Zhao2021PRB,Shi2023PRB1,Shi2023PRB2,Sayyad2023PRR,Ghosh2024SciPost,Cayao2024arxiv,Chang2025arxiv}.
 In particular, several non-Hermitian Kitaev chain models with imbalanced pair creation and annihilation were shown to exhibit exotic topological properties \cite{Li2018PRB,Zhao2021PRB,Shi2023PRB1,Shi2023PRB2}.
 It will be interesting to ask if the pairing imbalance becomes spatially modulated, how the topological superconducting phase and MZMs will behave in such non-Hermitian systems.